fbpx

 Outer waterproof layer

-The most important consideration when choosing an outer layer for Iceland is for it to be waterproof and windproof.
+The most important consideration when choosing an outer layer for Iceland is for it to be warm, waterproof and windproof.
+Don’t be fooled by the word summer, it is still quite cold in Iceland in the summer.

 Rain will occur, that is almost a certainty, and umbrellas don’t work when the wind is blowing in the epic ways it does in Iceland, so a waterproof jacket is a must.
 Water resistant clothing is not enough if you are walking in the rain for an hour or longer, so make sure your jacket is waterproof.